Clint Bowyer: 2011: Final season at RCR

-2012: First Season At MWR
+2012: First season at MWR

-The 2012 season marked a new beginning for Bowyer as he moved from Richard Childress Racing to Michael Waltrip Racing, signing a 3-year deal.
+The 2012 season marked a new beginning for Bowyer as he moved from Richard Childress Racing to Michael Waltrip Racing, signing a three-year deal.
 Improvements at Michael Waltrip Racing with the addition of former RCR director of competition Scott Miller and veteran driver Mark Martin as a teammate translated into Bowyer's best season statistically in the Sprint Cup Series.

-Bowyer's 2012 season began sour, as his Daytona 500 qualifying time was disallowed, and he also ran out of fuel under green when he missed pit road during the 500.
+Bowyer's 2012 season began sourly, as his Daytona 500 qualifying time was disallowed, and he also ran out of fuel under green when he missed pit road during the 500.
 In March, he ended up starting a year-long rivalry with Jeff Gordon at the Martinsville race.
-Gordon's team, Hendrick Motorsports, was going for their 200th victory at the team's statistically best track.
-On a late green-white-checkered restart with 2 laps to go, Gordon was running first with Hendrick teammate Jimmie Johnson in second and Bowyer third.
+Gordon's team, Hendrick Motorsports, was going for its two-hundredth victory at the team's statistically best track.
+On a late green-white-checkered restart with two laps to go, Gordon was running first with Hendrick teammate Jimmie Johnson in second and Bowyer third.
 Bowyer dove to the low side and made it three wide going into turn one, sending all three spinning around and giving the win to Ryan Newman.
-Bowyer apologized for the contact but later incidents at other 2012 races led to a heated rivalry.
+Bowyer apologized for the contact, but later incidents at other 2012 races led to a heated rivalry.

-In June, at the Toyota/Save Mart 350at Sonoma, California, Bowyer dominated the race, scoring his first road course victory as well as his first MWR win by holding off Tony Stewart and Kurt Busch.
+In June, at the Toyota/Save Mart 350 at Sonoma, California, Bowyer dominated the race, scoring his first road course victory as well as his first MWR win by holding off Tony Stewart and Kurt Busch.
 At the AdvoCare 500 at Atlanta, Bowyer suffered battery issues but still managed to clinch a Chase berth with a 27th-place finish.
 He rebounded the following week at the Federated Auto Parts 400 at Richmond, winning the race using fuel strategy despite being spun by Juan Pablo Montoya mid-race.

 Bowyer's two wins positioned him sixth at the start of the Chase for the Sprint Cup.
 In the Chase, he won at Charlotte after Brad Keselowski made a late-race pit stop.